nuvolaris/nuvolaris/README.md

 If you are a developer, here a few more resources to read:

-- If you want to test the cutting edge, download a [pre-release](https://github.com/nuvolaris/nuv/releases) of the CLI and report issues.
 - Check our issue tracker for [unassigned and open issues](https://github.com/nuvolaris/nuvolaris/issues).
 - Read the [Overview](docs/OVERVIEW.md) and the [Roadmap](docs/ROADMAP.md).
 - Check the [Quick Start](docs/QUICK.md) for developers, then read the [Developer Guide](docs/DEVEL.md) and the [Build Guide](docs/BUILD.md).